 - Stir everything together.
 Then pour half of the melted butter mixture over the potatoes, and fold it in with a wooden spoon or spatula until potatoes have soaked up the liquid.
 Repeat with the remaining butter, and then again with the cream cheese, folding in each addition in until just combined to avoid over-mixing.
 (Feel free to add in more warm milk to reach your desired consistency, if needed.)

 - Taste and season.
 One final time, taste the potatoes and season with extra salt if needed.

 - Serve warm.
-Then serve warm, garnished with any extra toppings that you might like, and enjoy!
+Then serve warm, garnished with gravy or any extra toppings that you might like, and enjoy!